-(4) CRs requesting DNP for these previously unexecuted DNP requests must contact the TDSP to arrange and coordinate the special instructions of providing notice as required by PUCT rules and TDSP tariffs, allowing the Customer the opportunity to ameliorate the condition.
-To complete subsequent DNP requests, REPs will coordinate with their REP relations managers at each TDSP, with the exception of Oncor.
-For Oncor, CRs should contact Business Support at (888) 313-6934, or contactcenter@Oncor.com.
+(2) CRs requesting DNP for these previously unexecuted DNP requests must contact the TDSP to arrange and coordinate the special instructions of providing notice as required by PUCT rules and TDSP tariffs, allowing the Customer the opportunity to ameliorate the condition.
+To complete subsequent DNP requests, REPs will coordinate with their REP relations managers at each TDSP.

 7.6.5.4 Weather Moratoriums